fahertym/icn-covm/docs/typed-values.md

-# nano-cvm Typed Value System
+# icn-covm Typed Value System

-This document describes the typed value system in nano-cvm, an optional feature that extends the VM with a richer type system beyond simple floating-point numbers.
+This document describes the typed value system in icn-covm, an optional feature that extends the VM with a richer type system beyond simple floating-point numbers.

 ## Overview

-By default, nano-cvm operates with a simple stack of 64-bit floating-point numbers (`f64`).
+By default, icn-covm operates with a simple stack of 64-bit floating-point numbers (`f64`).
 The typed value system extends this to support multiple data types, including:

 - Numbers (f64)
 - Booleans (true/false)